Thomas-Piroddi/budget_app/README.md

 This feature will print two questions to the screen, asking the user for their weekly income and weekly expenditure.
 The application will recieve the user's input and pass it through a loop to ensure the input was valid.
 As the questions can only be answered with a numerical response, anything other than a number will print a simple error message for the user and ask for the question to be answered again.

-## Feature 4: The user can calculate their goal trajectory. ------------COME BACK TO DIS ONE

-very simple feature-uses x, y and z to calc user input = $, figure out weekly saving, then divide by 7 to get days, then figure out how many days of saving till you reach your goal. ez gg go next pepega kappa clap

 ### User Interaction and Experience